brendanoc21/ds-assignment1/README.md

 [ Provide a bullet-point list of the app's endpoints (excluding the Auth API) you have successfully implemented. ] e.g.

-+ POST /book - add a new 'book'.
++ POST /books - add a new 'book'.
++ GET /books - Get all 'books'.
-+ GET /book/{bookId}/ - Get all the 'books' with a specified id.
++ GET /books/{bookId}/ - Get all the 'books' with a specified id.

 ### Features.